Get the Recipe

 The first theory I tested was that the steak should be situated so the tops of both the strip loin and the tenderloin faced the fire.
 Since the tops of both sections of the T-bone are larger than the tapered bottom, it would make some sense that the top should take longer than the bottom to cook.

 As I kept an eye on the temperature of each side of the T-bone, I quickly learned I was wrong.
 Since the tenderloin has less fat than the strip, it actually cooked faster, registering a good 5°+ hotter than the strip all through the cooking process.
 This wasn't going to work out—if anything, given its relatively low fat content, the tenderloin needs to be less cooked than the strip.

 In terms of even cooking, it was a decided improvement over the first steak, with a more even rosy color throughout.
 But we can do better.

-Method III: The Reverse Sear, Version 2
+Method 3: The Reverse Sear, Version 2

 With the last of my three porterhouses, I went with the reverse sear again, but this time positioned the strip to run parallel to the fire, with the tenderloin facing away from the coals.
-As I monitored the temperature this time, the tenderloin was coming in at least 5° cooler than the strip, which was exactly what I wanted to see.
+As I monitored the temperature this time, the tenderloin was coming in at least 5°F cooler than the strip, which was exactly what I wanted to see.